chibiboba/JS-120/Concepts/Arrow Functions.md

 ------

 Hi, I am quite confused about execution context, if someone could correct and/or affirm my understanding of how it works.
-Here some examples.
+Here some code examples.
 The questions and explanations I have for them are in bullet points.

 #### Example 1